How to Clip Cat Claws Safely

 • Monitor: Keep an eye on the nail for any signs of infection, like swelling or continued bleeding.
 If you're concerned, contact your vet for advice.

-"What Kind of Nail Clippers Should I Use?"
+"What Kind of Clippers Should I Use?"

 Guillotine-style clippers are a type of pet nail trimmer designed to make claw clipping easier and more precise.